-Ireland is a very "green" place, as the cliche goes, but it's so much more.
+Ireland is a very green place.
+Ask anyone who visits there to describe it, and the color 'green' inevitably come up.
+However Ireland is so much more than a color.
 The gentle climate, bucolic pastures, beautiful cities, and complex history are all things worth discovering.
 In Ireland you'll quickly find that the past is unusually well preserved and celebrated.
 If you like castles, megalithic mounds, stone houses, and wool sweaters, Ireland might be your kind of place.

 Until recently, I could think of very few major attractions worth seeing in Ireland.
 After a bit of research, I found that Ireland not only has a huge number of castles, it also has some world-class prehistoric monuments.
 While England has its Stonehenge, Ireland has Newgrange.
 More than 5,000 years old, it's not only older than Stonehenge, but also the Great Pyramids of Egypt.
 And like the Great Pyramids, it aligns with the stars.
 On only one day a year, the Winter Solstice, a shaft of sunlight will beam through the entranceway down a 90-foot tunnel, striking a wall inside the main chamber at the core of the 249-foot-diameter mound.
 This fully intact inner chamber makes it unique among the world's megalithic structures.
 Although plenty of bones and stone carvings have been excavated in and around the site, very little is known about the people of this time period.
 Newgrange is just one of many mysterious megalithic structures found throughout Ireland.